Integration on the Surreals: Surreal numbers

 When surreal numbers are represented by their normal forms, order, addition and multiplication in $\No$ assume more tractable forms with the order defined lexicographically and addition and multiplication defined as for polynomials with $\omega^{x} \omega^{y} = \omega^{x + y}$ for all $x, y\in \No$.

-\begin{Definition} {\rm An element $x$ of $\No$ is said to be \emph{infinitesimal} if $\left| x \right| < 1/n$ for every positive integer $n$ and it is said to be \emph{infinite} if $\left| x \right| > n\cdot1$ for every positive integer $n$.
+\begin{Definition} {\rm An element $x$ of an ordered field is said to be \emph{infinitesimal} if $\left| x \right| < 1/n$ for every positive integer $n$ and it is said to be \emph{infinite} if $\left| x \right| > n\cdot1$ for every positive integer $n$.
 Thus, in virtue of the lexicographical ordering on normal forms, a surreal number is infinite (infinitesimal) just in case the greatest exponent in its normal form is greater than (less than) $0$.
-As such, each surreal number $x$ has a canonical decomposition into its \emph{purely infinite part}, its \emph{real part}, and its \emph{infinitesimal part}, consisting of the portions of its normal form all of whose exponents are $>0$, $=0$, and $<0$, respectively. } \end{Definition}
+As such, each surreal number $x$ has a canonical decomposition into its \emph{purely infinite part}, its \emph{real part}, and its \emph{infinitesimal part}, consisting of the portions of its normal form all of whose exponents are $>0$, $=0$, and $<0$, respectively.
+A surreal number, and a member of an ordered field more generally, will be said to be \emph{finite} if it is not infinite.} \end{Definition}